cloudevents/spec/messagecatalog/spec.md

 Implementations of this specification MAY associate access control rules with message definition groups.
 For instance, a user or a group of users might be given write access only to a particular message definition group that their organization owns.
-If trade secret protection is required for an application or parts of it and the definition structure would give some of those away, read access to a group of definitions might likewise be restricted.
+If trade secret protection is necessary for an application or parts of it and the definition structure would give some of those away, read access to a group of definitions might likewise be restricted.